accelazh/accelazh.github.io/_posts/2021-11-06-Experiences-And-Methodologies-For-Skilled-Innovation.md

 Some tips for personal lifestyle

   * Time to stay alone uninterrupted is extremely important.
-It triggers active mind thoughtss when being idle, or do routine hand work (non-mental involving), or casual reading.
+It triggers active mind thoughts when being idle, or do routine hand work (non-mental involving), or casual reading.

   * Don't get too busy.
 Free relaxed time is important.
 Sleep more than enough to let your mind reorganize itself.
 To have a breakthrough idea, it doesn't take time, it takes space.